Long Live the Prince

 Kiyan Prince, a football prodigy, tragically died after being stabbed at the age of 15 in May 2006 whilst trying to prevent another child from being bullied.
 Now, fifteen years later using their expertise in cutting-edge art and AI, Framestore has collaborated with marketing agency ENGINE Creative to support a ground-breaking effort to bring Kiyan Prince back to life virtually, and to ultimately help raise awareness of knife-crime.

 Working pro bono Framestore’s Co-founder and Chief Creative Officer, Mike McGee; Project Lead, Karl Woolley; Creative Technologist, Johannes Saam; Global Head of Creatures, Markus Schmidt and Senior Designer, David Lochhead collaborated with ENGINE Creative and expert likeness artist Chris Scalf to lead the development of the assets needed for the campaign.
-To show the 30 year old likeness of Kiyan, the creative team had access to a leading expert on human ageing; Professor Hassan Ugail of the University of Bradford who used state-of-the art aging-projection software to create a scientifically accurate image of how Kiyan would look today.
+To show the 30 year old likeness of Kiyan, the creative team had access to a leading expert on human ageing; Professor Hassan Ugail of the University of Bradford who used state-of-the art ageing-projection software to create a scientifically accurate image of how Kiyan would look today.
 Once completed Framestore set about creating the suite of images to accompany the campaign.

 “We've created many humans, digi doubles and superheroes in the past, but Kiyan was on a different level.
 Creating Kiyan as the 30 year old man he would have been today, was a sensitive and delicate process and we took our responsibility seriously,” said Karl Woolley.
 “Making sure we did Kiyan and his family justice by realising him as he would have been today, was the biggest challenge of this project and quite possibly, of all my projects to date.”